String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Case Studies

 We now focus on proving termination for this system.
 Its proof is slightly more elaborate, as there are more rules, and the rules do not always preserve the number of hyperedges in a hypergraph.
 Notably, repeated applications of $\BA{9}$ can significantly increase the number of hyperedges.

 Nevertheless, we can find useful reduction orderings by counting paths rather than counting hyperedges.
-For this, we define two kinds of paths, one that tracks paths involving (co)\underline{U}nits, and the other for (co)\underline{M}ultiplications:
+For this, we define two kinds of paths, one that tracks paths involving (co)\underline{U}nits, and the other for (co)\underline{M}ultiplications \begin{itemize} \item a \textit{U-path} is a path $p$ from an input or an $\eta$-hyperedge to an output or an $\epsilon$-hyperedge; \item an \textit{M-path} is a path from a $\mu$-hyperedge to a $\delta$-hyperedge. \end{itemize}